 Judicial procedures generally remain slow and lack transparency.
 Government measures to combat corruption in the judiciary led to continued conflict between the executive and the judiciary, in particular the General Prosecutor.
 Judicial infrastructure remains poor, especially in the Tirana district court and court of appeal, the country's largest.
 Courts continue to lack adequate space for courtrooms, archives and equipment.
-This hinders transparency, with the public unable to attend trials held in judges' offices.
-Enforcement of court rulings in cases involving state institutions often takes longer than the six months allowed by law.
-Plans to reform the bailiff system have not yet led to new laws.2
+This hinders transparency, with the public unable to attend trials held in http://ec.europa.eu/enlargement/pdf/key_documents/2007/nov/albania_progress_reports_en.pdf.

-1 European Commission Progress Report 2007 on Albania, see http://ec.europa.eu/enlargement/pdf/key_documents/2007/nov/albania_progress_reports_en.pdf.